 A common mistake we all make when writing a resume is assuming that we need to appear to be an expert in everything.
 But that’s a fruitless endeavor.
 Nobody is great at everything, and trying to reflect that unrealistic reality on your resume will likely make you look like an expert in nothing.

 There are naturally areas where you excel.
 This is your specialty, your personal brand as a real estate professional, and it’s the reason you’re an ideal candidate for this broker’s agent roster.
 If you have a knack for helping first-time buyers prioritize their needs and align their expectations with their budget, that’s a great asset!
 If you’ve honed a strategy for identifying sellers before they even know they’re in the market to sell, you’ve got something special.
 If you’ve developed a track record of efficiently navigating clients through foreclosures and short sales, that’s a skill you can hang your hat on.
 These personal assets belong on your real estate resume.

 Brokers aren’t as interested in your knowledge as they are in your ability to apply that knowledge to make their business more successful.
+(In fact, the questions they ask in interviews are going to focus on answers that align your goals with theirs.)
 They don’t expect you to excel at everything.
 But there’s something powerful in having a roster full of agents who know what they’re good at…and know how to apply their talents for the good of the brokerage.